anasty17/mirror-leech-telegram-bot/README.md

 - `MIXED_LEECH`: Upload by user and bot session with respect to file size.
 Only in superChat.
 Default is `False`. `Bool`
 - `LEECH_FILENAME_PREFIX`: Add custom word to leeched file name. `Str`
 - `LEECH_DUMP_CHAT`: ID or USERNAME or PM(private message) to where files would be uploaded. `Int`|`Str`.
 Add `-100` before channel/superGroup id.
+- `THUMBNAIL_LAYOUT`: Thumbnail layout (widthxheight, 2x2, 3x3, 2x4, 4x4, ...) of how many photo arranged for the thumbnail.`Str`

 **7. qBittorrent/Aria2c/Sabnzbd**